elizaan/Machine-Learning/README.md

       .\env\Scripts\activate
       pip install -r requirements.txt
     ```
-    sometimes windows do not permit to activate env, for that, open powershell as administration and do run the follwoing command
+    Sometimes windows do not permit to activate env, for that, open powershell as administration and do run the follwoing command
     ```bash
        Set-ExecutionPolicy RemoteSigned
     ```